 The greatest and most memorable part of The Red Shoes is arguably the performance of the Hans Christian Anderson-based Red Shoes ballet in the middle of the film.
 The sequence begins as a more diegetic look at the stage production of this ballet before expanding outward into fantasy territory.
 A few years later, Hollywood musicals An American Paris and Singin’ in the Rain featured their own lengthy, literally showstopping dance numbers inspired by Powell and Pressburger’s.

-Gene Kelley, star of both musicals, reportedly actually screened The Red Shoes for MGM executives to get them to back An American in Paris.
+Gene Kelly, star of both musicals, reportedly actually screened The Red Shoes for MGM executives to get them to back An American in Paris.
 Producer Saul Chaplin also claimed that the idea to do such a long dance sequence — originally planned for a similar midway placement rather than at the end — was inspired by the one in The Red Shoes, with the aim to “do it better,” of course.
 Whether they succeed in topping the Robert Helpmann-choreographed Ballet of the Red Shoes is debatable but it’s great either way.